 Some dogs like to drink out of the toilet bowl.
-It’s somewhat obvious that the reason is because the water appears to be fresh and cool.
+The somewhat obvious reason is that the water appears to be fresh and cool.
 If your dog is drinking out of the toilet bowl instead of his water bowl, is the water in your dog’s bowl fresh and cool?
 When was the last time you washed, really washed your dog’s water bowl or put it in the dishwasher, instead of just spilling out the remaining water and giving the bowl a quick rinse before refilling it?
 If your dog is drinking out of the toilet bowl after he has finished all the water in his water bowl, why is he consuming so much water?
-If you are trying to house-train your dog and he is allowed to drink out of the toilet bowl, you have no control over when and how much he is drinking.
+If you are trying to house-train your dog and he is allowed to drink out of the toilet bowl, you have no control over when and how much he is drinking, which leads to when or how much he has to urinate.

 Here’s another thing to think about.
 Does your dog have ACNE?
 If he does have acne and he drinks from the toilet bowl, you should discuss his drinking habits with your veterinarian.